Lydia Kavina

 Lydia Kavina is an active promoter of new experimental music for the theremin.
 Her recent project Nicht zu fassen for theremin and accordion, together with Roman Yusipey, includes works by S.Gubaidulina, J.Cage, V.Poleva, as well as Kavina's compositions, it was performed in Germany and Ukraine.
 In collaboration with Barbara Buchholz and Kamerensemble Neue Musik Berlin, Kavina performed a number of concerts of contemporary works for theremin in Germany in 2005–2007 as part of the Touch!
 Don't Touch! – Music for Theremin project.

 The most notable project of her recent career is her theremin solo in 4th Symphony by Ch.
-Ives, under Kent Nagano (Hamburg and Zurich, 2018–2019), Bählamms Fest, an opera by Olga Neuwirth (Vienna, Hamburg, Luzern, Bochum, 1999–2021) The Little Mermaid, a ballet by Lera Auerbach, choreographed by John Neumeier in Copenhagen New Opera Haus (2005), Hamburg State Opera (2007–2015) and The National Ballet of China in Beijing (2012).
+Ives, under Kent Nagano (Hamburg and Zurich, 2018–2019), Bählamms Fest, an opera by Olga Neuwirth (Vienna, Hamburg, Luzern, Bochum, 1999–2021) The Little Mermaid, a ballet by Lera Auerbach, choreographed by John Neumeier in Copenhagen New Opera Haus (2005), Hamburg State Opera (2007–2025), Korea National Ballet (2024-2025) and The National Ballet of China in Beijing (2012).
 Kavina also played the solo in Danny Elfman's UK concert tour with BBC concert orchestra and London Concert orchestra (2013–2014).

+Kavina is dedicated to theremin education.
+Her video tutorial “Mastering the Theremin”, recorded with Robert Moog in 1994, was one of the key moments in the renaissance of theremin performing art around the world.
+Lydia also created ThereminSchool online platform.
+Among Lydia’s students are Carolina Eyck, Barbara Buchholz, Masami Takeuchi.

 Kavina has completed a number of her own compositions for theremin including a Concerto for Theremin and Symphony Orchestra, first performed by the Boston Modern Orchestra under the direction of Gil Rose.

 Kavina holds a degree in composition from The Moscow Conservatory, where she also completed a postgraduate assistantship program.